-While the 1980s was a fairly lacklustre era for Japanese genre cinema on the major studio front, it was quite an exciting time on the independent scene.
-A whole new generation of filmmakers — emboldened by available 16mm cameras (the novel home video distribution format) and a robust economy — burst onto the scene, pushing the envelope with bold new vision that completely circumvented the studio system.
-Many of these filmmakers who cut their teeth this way went on to major-league careers, but for a few — such as Shinya Tsukamoto, Macoto Tezka, or Shinji Higuchi — even their early independent titles obtained cult followings.
+While the 1980s were a fairly lacklustre era for Japanese genre cinema on the major studio front, it was quite an exciting time on the independent scene.
+A whole new generation of filmmakers — emboldened by the availability of 16mm cameras (the novel home video distribution format) and a robust economy — burst onto the scene, pushing the envelope with bold new visions that completely circumvented the studio system.
+Many of these filmmakers who cut their teeth this way went on to major-league careers.
+Still, for a few — such as Shinya Tsukamoto, Macoto Tezka, or Shinji Higuchi — even their early independent titles obtained cult followings.

 One such director is George Iida, best known in the west for directing the likes of Rasen, Dragon Head, and Another Heaven, but I find his early career to be more inspiring: writing the very first (oft-overlooked) movie adaptation of The Ring, kicking off the entire oeuvre of late-night tokusatsu dramas with Night Head, and directing the criminally under-recognized killer kotatsu flick Battle Heater.
 One of the chief examples of his woefully overlooked filmography, Iida’s debut was an obscure body horror flick titled Cyclops (AKA The Unborn), which certainly belongs in the discussion with the likes of Tsukamoto’s Tetsuo, Nishimura’s Anatomia Extinction (reviewed by us here), and Yamamoto’s Meatball Machine (also reviewed here), predating them all yet ultimately not leading to multifilm franchises like they did.